ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 * Reveal effect might flicker around the start menu, and the 3D push effect is still present.
 * Items may not be aligned/centered correctly on higher DPIs.
 * User flyout can only show 4 users (5 or more will cause clipping).
-* Pinned tiles and All apps button will stick to the right side of the pane for a split second after the pane is dismissed.
+* *"Pinned tiles"* and *"All apps"* button will stick to the right side of the pane for a split second after the pane is dismissed.
 * When downloading an app from the Microsoft Store, the placeholder square of the downloading app is streched.

 ## Unsupported configurations/settings
 * Windows 10 (any versions).
 * Light mode.
-* "Transparency effects" disabled.
+* *"Transparency effects"* disabled.
-* "Show accent color on Start and taskbar" enabled.
+* *"Show accent color on Start and taskbar"* enabled.
 * Fullscreen start menu.
 * Languages other than en-US/UK.